 Balance is key

 Within months of moving to New Jersey, I started visiting farmer's markets and small local farms.
-Surrounded by small family farms providing the perfect balance.
-I can pick up eggs, milk, and butter from Sun Orchard thanks to a partnership with an Amish farm.
+Being surrounded by small family farms provided good balance.
+I could pick up eggs, milk, and butter thanks to a partnership with an Amish farm.
 While there I buy newly harvested vegetables and fruit while sneaking in a walk to see the children's farm.

 Our professional life offers us the ability, and need, to build a quiet home life.

 A place to decompress, explore and learn as we prepare for our next chapter (yet to be defined).
 We living a well-crafted life, embracing minimalism and lagom (not too much, not too little).
 A bonus, New Jersey has introduced quietness into our life.
 Something I'm not eager to give up.

 Thankfully we get to live a simple, quiet daily routine that allows us to plan moments of big adventure.

 Now, if only the baskets of clean laundry would magically disappear... maybe, someday.